Taffer/pygame-experiments/01-scrolling-texture/README.md

 If you're using Sublime Text:

 1. Open the project.
-1. Under Tools -> Build System, choose "Python Arcade".
+1. Under Tools -> Build System, choose "Pygame - Main".
 You only need to pick the build system once, it's stored in the workspace file.
 1. Choose Tools -> Build or press its shortcut (Ctrl+B).